Jan KallmorgenCEO and Founder

 Julianne SmithWashington, DC

-Rudolf Georg Adam is a Senior Advisor at BGA.
-A former German diplomat and security analyst, he began his diplomatic career in 1976 when he joined the German Foreign Service.
+Rudolf Georg Adam serves as an Advisor to BGA.
+As a former German diplomat and security analyst, he began his diplomatic career in 1976 when he joined the German Foreign Service.
 Following his service as Second Secretary in Singapore and First Secretary in Beijing, he was speechwriter for German President Richard von Weizsäcker in Bonn, political counselor at the German Embassy in Moscow and worked in the Planning Staff at the German Foreign Office in Bonn.

 In 1995, he became director of global disarmament and arms control in the Foreign Office and in 1998 European correspondent (EU foreign relations, since 1999 including security and defence policy).
 In 2001, he became vice president of the Federal Intelligence Service.
 From 2004 to 2008 he was president of the Federal College for Security Policy.